Leo-nova/Project-Arken/README.md

 ## 🤔 AI Persona?
 WHAT?

 ### What is a Persona?
-Why do OpenAI, Google, and Anthropic care so much?
+Why do OpenAI, Google, and Anthropic care about?
 An AI Persona is a structured identity that defines an AI system’s **personality, tone, knowledge, and behavior patterns**.
 It’s not a pile of throwaway tokens — it’s the script that guides how the AI interacts with you.